-Fluent in English, Spanish, and Italian, Catalina is an alumnus of Georgetown University’s Edmund A. Walsh School of Foreign Service, where she majored in International Politics: International Law, Norms, & Institutions with a Certificate in Women and Gender Studies.
-Her thesis was titled "Immigrant Women: the Documented, the Undocumented, and the Invisible; The Female Face of Immigration."
+Catalina Velasquez is a Gender, Women, and Sexuality Studies PhD student at the University of Washington and the President and founder of Consult Catalina, a premier strategic policy, communications and diversity management firm.
+Fluent in English, Spanish, and proficient in Italian, Catalina is an alumnus of Georgetown University’s Edmund A. Walsh School of Foreign Service, where she majored in International Politics: International Law, Norms, & Institutions with a Certificate in Women and Gender Studies.

-Catalina is a recipient of the President’s Volunteer Award in 2007 rom the President’s Council on Service and Civic Participation and was bestowed in 2008 he title of Ambassador for Peace by the Universal Peace Federation and the Inter-religious and International Federation for World Peace.
-Catalina is the first transgender immigrant Latina appointed as a Commissioner for the D.C.
-Office of Latino Affairs since 2013 and was hand picked by the 2016 Bernie Sanders Presidential Campaign to join the Vermont U.S. Senator's LGBT Policy team.
-After the campaign, Catalina joined the legacy organization Our Revolution s a founding Board member and ice-Chair.
+Catalina is a recipient of the President’s Volunteer Award in 2007 from the President’s Council on Service and Civic Participation and was bestowed in 2008 the title of Ambassador for Peace by the Universal Peace Federation and the Inter-religious and International Federation for World Peace.
+Catalina was the first transgender immigrant Latina appointed as a Commissioner for the D.C.
+Office of Latino Affairs from December 2013 to June 2017, and she was also hand hand-picked by the 2016 Bernie Sanders Presidential Campaign to join the Vermont U.S. Senator's LGBT Policy team.

 Recently, Catalina was named one of RollingStone’s “16 Young Americans Shaping the 2016 Election” and one of Mitu’s “Young Latinos that are Leaving a Footprint in Politics.”

-Catalina also serves on the Board of Directors of Megaphone Strategies a strategic communication national nonprofit and GetEqual a national LGBTQ grassroots organization.
-She is also part of the Board of Directors o the first bipartisan Transgender PAC: Trans United Fund and in the Board of Inclusv a diversity employment initiative to diversify the political and policy fields.
-Catalina is also on the Advisory Board of United We DREAM's Queer Undocumented Immigrant Project at the largest run and led immigrant youth organization in the United States.
+Catalina is currently a senior partner and advisor as well as a co-founder of of Megaphone Strategies, a strategic communications firm.
+She continues to serve in the Board of Inclusv a diversity employment initiative to diversify the political and policy fields; and she helped create the Queer Undocumented Immigrant Project (QUIP) at United We DREAM, the largest run and led immigrant youth organization in the United States.

 Contact Catalina at email@example.com